R. Tucker Thompson: Building

 R. Tucker Thompson was started by Robert Tucker Thompson and his son Tod.
 Tucker Thompson was born in California and always called Tucker.
 He and his family emigrated to New Zealand in January 1971.
 After a few years he moved to Whangarei Heads.
 In 1977, he started work on the ship with his son, Tod.
 Tucker became ill in 1978, and died later that year at the age of 49.
 By this point, the plating was almost complete, but the hull lay there for some years before Tod decided to work on it again.
 In a chance meeting, while working in Whangarei on the Bounty replica, Tod met Russell Harris and the pair went into partnership to complete the ship.

 Work resumed in 1982, when the hull was moved to Mangawhai Heads.
 Limited funds meant that things had to be recycled.
-The massive fisherman’s anchor was found when a pub was being auctioned in Auckland and is stamped with the seal of approval of Lloyds Proving house in Chatham.
+The massive fisherman's anchor was found when a pub was being auctioned in Auckland and is stamped with the seal of approval of Lloyds Proving house in Chatham.
 The anchor windlass was modified from the back of a bulldozer; the bits were made from railway sleepers.
 The belaying pin and handsome wheel were made from old puriri fence posts.
 Spars were scarfed and laminated of Douglas Fir taken from an old Auckland building demolished to make way for the Regent Hotel.
 The varnished cap rail was made from demolition kauri.
 Skylights came from the yacht Askoy.

 She was launched on Mangawhai Beach on 12 October 1985.
-Karewa, a Maori figurine to be her guardian, was carved by Gordon Hatfield and presented by William MacDonald Taylor, both of Ngapuhi.
+Karewa, a Māori figurine to be her guardian, was carved by Gordon Hatfield and presented by William MacDonald Taylor, both of Ngāpuhi.